Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomy by Behavior for Population based Nature- and Bio-inspired Optimization

-We now proceed with our second proposed taxonomy.
-In this case we sort the different algorithmic proposals reported by the community by its behavior, without any regards to their source of inspiration.
+We now proceed with our second proposed taxonomy for population-based metaheuristics.
+In this case, we sort the different algorithmic proposals reported by the community by their behavior, without any regard to their source of inspiration.
 To this end, a clear sorting criterion is needed that, while keeping itself agnostic with respect to its inspiration, could summarize as much as possible the different behavioral procedures characterizing the algorithms under review.
 The criterion adopted for this purpose is the mechanisms used for creating new solutions, or for changing existing solutions to the optimization problem.
 These are the main features that define the search process of each algorithm.